freenas/freenas-docs/userguide/vms.rst

 :guilabel:`MAC Address` with another randomized MAC address.

-If the system has multiple physical network interface cards, use the :guilabel:`Nic to attach` drop-down menu to specify which physical interface to associate with the VM.
+If the system has multiple physical network interface cards, use the :guilabel:`NIC to attach` drop-down menu to specify which physical interface to associate with the VM.